joshua995/GNSSPublisher/README.md

          rosrun gnss GNSSPublisher.py

-At this point, the terminal should print out the latitude and longitude in this format: lat,lon In the third terminal:
+   At this point, the terminal should print out the latitude and longitude in this format: lat,lon
+   c.
+In the third terminal:

+      i.
 Navigate to your catkin workspace.

+      ii.
+Run:

-Run: source devel/setup.bash
+         source devel/setup.bash

+      iii.
+Run:

-Run: rosrun gnss listener.py
+         rosrun gnss listener.py

 At this point, the terminal should print out the latitude and longitude in this format: I have received the published lat/lon lat,lon

 Now the publisher (GNSSPublisher.py) is printing the lat/lon from the GNSS unit, and the subscriber (listener.py) is printing the lat/lon from the GNSSPublisher.py program.